identity-managed/website/content/blog/mim-storechk-exe-assumes-sql-is-local.md

 S﻿o we experimented a few times and found that -Server will make it work to talk to a remote SQL Server:

 storechk.exe -Server CompanySQLServer

+T﻿his really is a tool that you normally should run only with Product Support as there are a number of undocumented switches and parameters.

 ![Home made icon for MIM Sync Storechk.exe](/img/mimsyncstorecheck_custom.png "Icon for MIM Sync Storechk.exe")